Program Overview

 - Birgitta Ohlsson, Former Minister for European Affairs; Patient Representative

-- Fireside chat with Birgitta Ohlsson and Ulrika Årehed Kågström, Secretary-General, Swedish Cancer Society
+- Fireside chat with Birgitta Ohlsson and Ulrika Årehed Kågström, President, Union for International Cancer Control (UICC)

 Moderator: Erik Ullenhag, Consul General of Sweden in New York